Arundel2017/oop_notes/notes.md

 - A **value** is a set of bits interpreted according to type.
 - C++ features **built-in types**, among the most important are **bool**, **char** (C-style character), **int**, **double**, **unsigned** (non-negative int).
 - The standard library defines other important types, eg **string** and **vector** (like a JS array).
-- To use a type from a **namespace** you need to `#include` it at the start of your file, and either refer to it using namespace notation `std::cout` or bring the namespace into scope `using namespace std` then just `cout` will work.
+- To use a type from a **namespace** you need to `#include` it at the start of your file, and either refer to it using namespace notation `std::cout` or bring the namespace into scope `using namespace std;` (can lead to name clashes so avoid where possible) or the particular type `using std::cout;` then just `cout` will work.
 - C++ also allows **User Defined Types**, also known as **Classes**, which are *first class citizens*.
 - Before an object can be used it must be **initialized** which allocates the memory correctly depending on type.
 - A named variable can only be used if it is in **scope**.
 There are four levels of scope: